 Increase in retail sales

-The seasonally-adjusted volume index of retail sales increased by 5.7 percent from May to June 2020.
-This follows an increase of 2.8 percent from April to May.
+The seasonally-adjusted volume index of retail sales increased by 0.3 percent from August to September 2020.
+This follows a decrease of 4.8 percent from July to August.

-New figures from the retail trade index show a solid growth in the seasonal adjusted volume for June.
-The strong growth in retail trade suggest that Norwegians in the last couple of months have changed their consumption pattern in the direction of spending less on services, and more on certain retail goods.
-These changes in the shopping pattern of the Norwegian people have had a strong effect on the seasonally adjusted figures.
+New figures from the retail trade index show an increase in the seasonal adjusted volume for September.
+Despite the strong decrease in retail sales the previous month the volume still remains considerably higher than before the corona pandemic.
+The pandemic and regulations imposed to limit infections have contributed to Norwegians changing their consumption pattern in the direction of spending less on services, and more on retail goods.
+These changes in the shopping pattern of the Norwegian people have made the seasonally adjusted figures more volatile.

 Figure 1.
 Retail sales volume index, seasonally adjusted and trend.
 2015=100